WulfgarW/homeassistant-pycupra/README.md

 - Model images (downloaded in www folder; the image url string is to long for home assistant)
 - Send a navigation destination to vehicle

+### How to use the model images
+The model images of the vehicle are downloaded from the Cupra/Seat cloud and stored in the www folder.
+The names of the model image files are:
+- image_front.png
+- image_rear.png
+- image_side.png
+- image_top.png

+You can use these image files for your HA dashboard (e.g. as image for a picture card).
+Just add the prefix '/local/' to the file name above and use this as the *image path*.

 ## Installation

 ### Installation with HACS